-The EIS has made assumptions of predicted groundwater levels using a series of transient models used to simulate the staged expansion of the extension project.
+The EIS for the Extension Project made assumptions of predicted groundwater levels using a series of transient models used to simulate the staged expansion of the project.
 The incorporation of the expanded pit shows levels of stress on the groundwater system.
 At the end of each development stage, the EIS has predicted the following impacts to the groundwater table: